コンテンツにスキップ

 Eko Supriyanto "Cry Jailolo" TPAM2015

-Above, I have reported on three performances under the direction of Tan Fukuen, and they are works that directly address the traditions and possibilities of Asia, and that make us think about the images (thoughts) that exist within us from a new perspective.
-It seemed like there were a lot of works that were interesting.
-What kind of works will appear at TPAM 2016 from an Asian perspective next year as well as this year?
-I would like to enjoy Tan Fukuen Direction again next year!
+Above, I have reported on three performances directed by Tang Fu Kuen.
+It seemed to me that there were many works that directly addressed the traditions and possibilities of Asia, as well as works that made us think about the images (ideas) that we have inside of us from a new perspective.
+I wonder what kind of works from an Asian perspective will appear at TPAM 2016 next year, following this year's.
+I would definitely like to enjoy Tang Fu Kuen's direction again next year!

 Related articles